radocode/radocode-ml-learning/README.md

 # radocode-ml-learning
-My journey on Machine Learning and AI, so I don't starve.
+My journey on Machine Learning and AI.

 The Plan